GraciaGong/M2R-Code/README.md

 # Exploring Bound States and Scattering States in One Dimension

+MATH50002 - Group Research Project

-This repository contains all the relevant code used in the making of the M2R paper.
+Repository of all code used within the report.